Sara Flower: British professional career

 Around 4 November 1839, she assisted C. H. Purday in presenting a lecture titled "The Proper Object of Music" at the Hoxton National School Room, London.
 On 29 October 1841, the Royal Academy of Music, London admitted Flower as a student of singing.

 Her operatic debut was on 7 January 1843 at the Theatre Royal, Drury Lane, as the peasant Pippo in Macready's concert version of Rossini's La gazza ladra, starring Sabilla Novello as Annette.
-She would reprise that role with full orchestra at the Princess's Theatre with Emma Albertazzi as Annette from 17 July the same year, having in that theatre from 17 April 1843 appeared in Rossini's Tancredi in the titular role.
+From 17 April 1843 Flower performed in Rossini's Tancredi at the Princess's Theatre, appearing in the titular role.
+Flower would continue working at the Princess's Theatre, reprising the role of Pippo in a production of La gazza Iadra in 17 July 1843 with a full orchestra alongside Emma Albertazzi as Annette.
 She played Adina in Donizetti's L'elisir d'amore, from 11 October 1843, with Paul Bedford as Dulcamara and Rebecca Isaacs as Floretta.
-She made a few appearances on the concert stage, then left for Italy to further her studies.
+She would make a few appearances on the concert stage before leaving for Italy to continue her studies.

-On her return to London, she made a series of appearances at the Princess's Theatre: as Bertha in Edward Loder's Night Dancers, with Emma Albertazzi as Giselle from 28 October 1846; Ernestine in George Rodwell's Seven Maids of Munich from 19 December 1846; Donizetti's Anna Bolena as Smeaton followed on 12 January 1847, starring Louisa Bassano in the lead role; Mendelssohn's Midsummer Night's Dream as Oberon from 23 April 1847; and as Donna Olympia in Loder's The Young Guard, starring Anna Thillon from 20 January 1848.
+Upon her return to London, she made a series of appearances at the Princess's Theatre: as Bertha in Edward Loder's Night Dancers alongside Emma Albertazzi as Giselle from 28 October 1846; as Ernestine in George Rodwell's Seven Maids of Munich from 19 December 1846; in Donizetti's Anna Bolena as Smeaton on 12 January 1847, starring Louisa Bassano in the lead role; in Mendelssohn's Midsummer Night's Dream as Oberon from 23 April 1847; and as Donna Olympia in Loder's The Young Guard, starring Anna Thillon from 20 January 1848.
 Flower also participated in several concerts at the Surrey Zoological Gardens, Louis-Antoine Jullien's Concerts Monstre on 24 July 1848 and 28 September 1848.

 Around this time, she was a corps musicale member attending the ninth General Theatrical Fund reunion held at the London Tavern, Bishopsgate Street, chaired by Sir Edward Bulwer-Lytton and supported by Charles Dickens.

 Flower emigrated to Australia on the migrant ship Clifton, which left London on 14 November 1849.